SV-Amiri/cloud-infrastructure-examples/Docker-Django4/README.md

 - Demonstrate build and install of Backend Django Python dependencies.

-- Deploy an example Django application in a Docker container using gunicorn to launch.
+- Deploy example Django application in a Docker container using gunicorn to launch.

 - Example application is front ended by an NGINX reverse proxy.
 So the